Tommy Cash (rapper): 2021–2024: Moneysutra

 In April 2021, Tommy Cash released the single "Zuccenberg", in collaboration with Suicideboys and Diplo.
-A five-song Moneysutra EP was released on 9 April 2021, with guest appearances from Suicideboys, Diplo, Riff Raff, Bones and Alexey Uzenyuk (a.k.a.
-Eldzhey).
+A five-song Moneysutra EP was released on 9 April 2021, with guest appearances from Suicideboys, Diplo, Riff Raff, Bones, and Alexey Uzenyuk (also known as Eldzhey).
 In the summer of 2021, Tommy Cash released a song and video "Benz-Dealer" in collaboration with Quebonafide.
 He was also featured on Boys Noize's track "Nude".

-In September 2021, Tommy collaborated with Oliver Tree and Little Big on the track and video "Turn It Up", from their collaborative Welcome to the Internet EP, which was released on the same month.
+In September 2021, Tommy Cash collaborated with Oliver Tree and Little Big on the track and video "Turn It Up", from their collaborative Welcome to the Internet EP, which was released on the same month.
 The following month, he was the featured part in Umru's "Check1", the lead single from the Estonian-American producer's first studio album, Comfort Noise (2022), along with a music video.

 In December 2021, new tour dates with additional venues in North America and Europe were announced.
-The Biggest and Strongest World Tour (2022), began on 10 February 2022, in San Francisco, and was originally to have 19 shows in North America and 28 shows in Europe, ending on 6 May 2022, in Tallinn.
+The Biggest and Strongest World Tour (2022), began on 10 February 2022, in San Francisco, and was originally to have 19 shows in North America and 28 shows in Europe, ending on 6 May 2022 in Tallinn.
 In April 2022, the three Australian dates were confirmed.
 The show in Perth was added later.